typelevel/fs2/docs/guide.md

 res56: List[Int] = List(1)
 ```

 The reason is simple: the consumer (the `take(1)`) terminates as soon as it has an element.
 Once it has that element, it is done consuming the stream and doesn't bother running any further steps of it, so the stream never actually completes normally---it has been interrupted before that can occur.
-We may be able to see in this case that nothing follows the emitted `1`, but FS2 doeesn't know this until it actually runs another step of the stream.
+We may be able to see in this case that nothing follows the emitted `1`, but FS2 doesn't know this until it actually runs another step of the stream.

 If instead we use `onFinalize`, the code is guaranteed to run, regardless of whether `take` interrupts: